postera-ai/COVID_moonshot_submissions/data_for_CDD/README.md

 This folder contains the data needed for upload to the CDD Vault.
+Data in this folder is automatically generated using the script `get_data_for_CDD.py` using the data in other folders.

 The `compounds/` folder contains three separate files
 - `Compounds_Virtual.csv`: The superset of compounds.
 This file contains all designs submitted to covid.postera.ai/covid